metosin/reitit/doc/http/pedestal.md

 # Pedestal

-[Pedestal](http://pedestal.io/) is a well known interceptor implmementation for Clojure.
-To use `reitit-http` with it, we need to change the default routing interceptor into a new one.
-Currently, there isn't a separate Pedestal-module in reitit, but the examples have the example code how to do this.
+[Pedestal](http://pedestal.io/) is a well known interceptor-based web framework for Clojure.
+To use `reitit-http` with Pedestal, we need to change the default routing interceptor into a new one.
+Examples projects show how to do this.

 ## Caveat

 `reitit-http` defines Interceptors as `reitit.interceptor/Interceptor`.
-Compared to Pedestal (2-arity), reitit uses a simplified (1-arity) model for handling errors, described in the [Sieppari README](https://github.com/metosin/sieppari#differences-to-pedestal).
+Compared to Pedestal 2-arity error handlers, reitit uses a simplified (1-arity) handlers.
+Differences in error handling are described in the [Sieppari README](https://github.com/metosin/sieppari#differences-to-pedestal).

 * you can use any [pedestal-style interceptor](http://pedestal.io/reference/interceptors) within reitit router (as Pedestal is executing those anyway)
 * you can use any reitit-style interceptor that doesn't have `:error`-stage defined